Walter-Haynes/COGS/README.md

 ## More Examples

-The GoCS package comes bundled with optional commented examples.
+The COGS package comes bundled with optional commented examples.

 If you're using Unity 2019 or newer, you can import them in your project directly from the Package Manager 2.0 interface.